How Much Does it Cost to Build a Website For Small Business?

 - WordPress Pro is $20 / month (can sell products with ecommerce).

-Shopify is probably the best and most popular store builder tool to use out of them all.
+Shopify is probably the best and most popular store builder tool of them all.

 So what does Shopify cost?

-You can't go too wrong with Shopify however the optional plugins can add up in price quickly.
+You can't go too wrong with Shopify.
+That said, the optional plugins can add up in price quickly.
 (You can solve that by making more ecommerce sales!)

 The downside of using WordPress is that it can be a bit difficult to customise the look and feel of your website.